 Who doesn’t like bagels?
 So much so the bagel is now woven into American breakfast culture and is a quick-grab snack favorite for its versatile and filling qualities.
 In spite of its ubiquitous role bagel lovers rightly only want the traditional best, bagels made with wholesome ingredients, boiled first and then ideally stone baked.
 Add on some smoked salmon, better known as lox, slather on the cream cheese and the classic bagel sandwich gets real.
-Read on for five San Francisco spots to satisfy a bagel and lox craving.READ MORE: A new take on the man of steel!
+Read on for five San Francisco spots to satisfy a bagel and lox craving.READ MORE: The Feud and Goldbergs the family fun zone

 Wise Sons Jewish Delicatessen